nixswinner/docker-image-rundeck/README.md

 ==============

 Since we moved on to kubernetes and managed to integrate the official [rundeck docker image](https://hub.docker.com/r/rundeck/rundeck/tags) in our public
-[rundeck helm chart](https://github.com/EugenMayer/helm-charts/tree/main/charts/rundeck), i'am not going to furher maintain this docker-image.
+[rundeck helm chart](https://github.com/EugenMayer/helm-charts/tree/main/charts/rundeck), i'am not going to furher maintain this docker-image regularly for updates.
+I only use this image for development purposes only, so rather rare updates!

 If you want to do so, please contact me in the chart repo that you want to take over or want to run a fork which i should mention here (if your fork is sustainable).